tanghongxiang/HotSaleTags/README.md

-# How to To get a Git project into your build?
+# How to To get HotSaleView into your build?

 ## Gradle
 > Step 1.
 Add the JitPack repository to your build file